chris-pearce/scally/components/README.md

 choice because the adjustments are extremely specific to the site header then you will make the adjustments within the site header component partial.

-When you do this you need to include a comment so that other developers are aware of the relationship between the components, like so:
+When you do this you include a comment so that other developers are aware of the relationship between the components, like so:

 ```
 .c-site-header {